WeirderConcoctions/scientific-socialism/README.md

 # Scientific Socialism
-This repositary is a collection of my writings and understanding of Scientific Socialist Concepts for public viewing.
+This repository is a collection of my writings and understanding of Scientific Socialist Concepts for public viewing.
 These writings include:
 1. Responses to arguments against, or defence of communism.
 2. Interpretations of Communist Theory from a purely Marxist-Leninist-Maoist perspective.
 This includes Dialectical Materialism, Alienation, Commodity Fetishism, Reification, Stages of Historical Development, etc.
 4. Civil Liberties under various stages of Human History- Primitive Communism, Slave Society, Feudalism, Capitalism, Socialism and Communism.